Tick & Lyme Disease Prevention

 Pay special attention to reoccurring symptoms.
 You can get Lyme disease again if you are bitten by another tick

-The Thangamani Lab at the SUNY Upstate Medical University investigates and monitors tick-borne diseases in New York State.
-Last year it tested nearly 5,000 ticks.
+The Upstate Tick Testing Lab at SUNY Upstate Medical University investigates and monitors tick-borne diseases in New York State.
+Researchers test thousands of ticks annually and map the results.
 New Yorkers can participate in this research and help improve our knowledge of Lyme disease and other tick-borne diseases.